Date Posted:11 January 2023

 Now that you've aerated the lawn, this is the perfect time to fertilise the lawn with a slow-release granular fertiliser such as Champion Lawn and Greens Grade Fertiliser.
 This mineral fertiliser will provide an initial charge to the soil and deliver sustained nutrients for up to three months.

 It's also the ideal time to fertilise using liquids, as they'll be able to get deep into the soil.
-Our favourites include Stimulizer, Activ8mate, Seaweed Secrets and Nature's Wetter Soil.
+Our favourites include Stimulizer, Activ8mate, Seaweed Secrets and Nature's Wetter Soil Activ8mate will help stimulate grass growth while feeding the soil, helping to green the lawn and ensuring it remains healthy for the summer ahead.

 After aerating, it's time to top-dress the lawn, which involves spreading a thin layer of sand across your lawn to fill the holes and help level the mowing surface area.

 Using a screened, double-washed river sand mix is perfect, and you can find this via local sand and soil suppliers; they will help determine how much you need depending on the size of your lawn.
 When top dressing, aim for about 10mm of the thickness of your sand mixture, and it's essential to ensure the grass blade tips are still exposed to help with photosynthesis.
+The next part is easy, spread the sand evenly over your lawn.
+If you've got low points in the lawn, apply the mixture up to 10mm over the entire lawn.
+A second application may be required to improve the uneven parts of the lawn to ensure the grass tips are still visible.

 Once you've spread the top dressing mixture evenly over your lawn, you'll need to water it well.
 As this is an arduous process on the lawn, it's important to continue watering it regularly for the next two weeks.
-Ideally, you should water your lawn early morning, ensuring you're using enough water to provide a good soaking deep down to the roots.
-Watering late afternoon or in the evening can encourage various lawn diseases.

 Government in Western Australia is against gardeni